How to Install a Kawasaki Mule Rear Bumper

 Installing a Rear Bumper on a Kawasaki Mule UTV

 Step 5.
-Tighten all of your bolts.
+Tighten all of the bolts.
 Kawasaki recommends 18 foot-pounds of torque on the two silver bolts, but doesn't offer a torque spec on the four self-threading bolts, so just tighten them snug.

 Step 6.
 Use a soft-blow hammer to drive in the end plugs on both sides of the bumper and you're done.